 In this section, a descriptive analysis of the Egyptian NEC is given according to the chronological order of an ideal cycle, without taking into account the problems raised by transitional phases and their possible overlap.
-These difficulties are presented in more detail in ection 3.
-However, the following idealized sketch of the general evolution may be useful for the reader
+These difficulties are presented in more detail in Section 3.
+However, the following idealized sketch of the general evolution may be useful for the reader:

 1. The earliest documented stages show a C-A transition.
-The negator transliterated as ni can be shown to have been an earlier negative existential
+The negator transliterated as ni can be shown to have been an earlier negative existential.

 2. In Old Egyptian, this negator can occur with verbal nominalizations, leading to its reanalysis as a clausal negation.